Ramesh Balsekar

 The central pointing in Balsekar’s teaching is the recognition that there is no doer.
 The sense of being a separate self choosing among options is itself an arising in awareness, not the choosing agent it appears to be.
 Every action, every thought, every apparent decision is happening as a movement of the same one consciousness, and the apparent doer is part of the appearance, not its source.
 Whatever happens is the will of Source, was a phrase he used often.
 The recognition, when it lands, brings an extraordinary release from the strain of being responsible for one’s own life.

 He wrote prolifically.
 The books are largely transcribed dialogues, edited and brought into print mostly through Wayne Liquorman’s Advaita Press.
-They are unusually rich for transcribed material because Balsekar’s spoken English was elegant and precise.
+They read unusually well for transcribed material because Balsekar’s spoken English was elegant and precise.

 Where to start